How Much Does Biohazard Cleanup Cost? (2026 Complete Guide)

 Showing companies within 60 miles of Idaho Falls, ID

 In most cases homeowners insurance covers biohazard remediation when the event is a covered peril — open a claim before cleanup begins, and the cleanup company can usually bill your adjuster directly.
-If the event was a violent crime, Idaho's Idaho Crime Victim Compensation Program (up to $25,000) may also help — contact the program to verify cleanup coverage.
+If the event was a violent crime, Idaho's Idaho Crime Victim Compensation Program may also help — contact the program to verify cleanup coverage.

 Idaho does not list crime-scene cleanup as a covered expense.
 Cleanup costs may need to be pursued through offender restitution or homeowners insurance.
 Applications go through the Idaho Industrial Commission (208-334-6000).
 Deadline: within 1 year of the crime.
 Victims of violent crime and immediate family members of homicide victims who are Idaho residents.